jasaka-rm/casandra/README.md

 ### Why
 Traditional REIT analysis misses emerging ESG risks — such as carbon penalties, flood exposure, or governance controversies — that can destroy portfolio value.
-**REITVision ESG** integrates these signals into one unified score to help investors:
+**Casandra** integrates these signals into one unified score to help investors:
 - Detect early sustainability and financial risks
 - Avoid stranded or “brown” assets
 - Identify climate-resilient, well-governed REITs